bradlensing/DataEngineering-DataLake/ProjectFolder/README.md

 ### Deployment

 - dl.cfg is a configuration file.
-Create your own with your AWS user credentials in the root folder containing:
+Put in your own AWS user credentials:

   [AWS] \
   AWS_ACCESS_KEY_ID = YOUR_AWS_ACCESS_KEY \